MatthewCash/proxy-core/README.md

-# ping-handler
+# proxy-core

-> This is a simple plugin to intercept and log certain ping to the BungeeCord server
+> This is the core plugin for my Velocity server serving various functions

 ## Build Instructions
 ```bash
 # build jar with maven
 $ mvn package